 A new drive laser must be developed for the ILC polarized injector.
-SLAC previously owned this task however, staff have retired or moved on to other projects.
-During the GDE period SLAC built a prototype to demonstrate the required ILC pulse pattern, based on an external high power cavity, however the scheme was not fully tested.
+SLAC previously owned this task however, their polarized source group no longer exists, staff have retired or moved on to other projects.
+During the GDE period SLAC built a prototype to demonstrate the required ILC pulse pattern, based on an external high power cavity, however the tested scheme was not fully successful.
 The drive laser was meant to be moved to JLab to demonstrate the electron beam pattern from a HV gun, but ultimately this task was not completed before the GDE period ended.